sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Internships
 - [Chegg](http://www.chegg.com) : It is an awesome resource for finding internships, scholarships, tutors, etc.
 - [Internshala](https://internshala.com) : You can search for internships here according to your skill sets for your interested location.
 It also helps you in getting a good PPO offer from the company.
-- [Letsintern](https://www.letsintern.com) : Get a smart and challenging internship for you from the LetsIntern.
 - [PerfectIntern](https://www.perfectintern.com): Get help finding a paid internship, resume prep, interview prep, and more!

 <div align="right">